weisben/Ken-Ken-Solver/README.md

 ## Notes

+We included a demo video of the program being used.

 In order to test, run the file and input a difficulty (1-9).
 Use the GUI to select which method to run.
-Note that the GUI has visual bugs and may not be helpful to look at for the solutions to puzzles - it is better to look at the terminal output instead.
+Note that the GUI sometimes has visual bugs and may not be helpful to look at for the solutions to puzzles - it is better to look at the terminal output instead.